 "I think I would probably tailor that a little more than what the president has suggested," Santorum, the third-ranking Republican member of the U.S. Senate, told National Public Radio.
 "I'm not comfortable with intelligent design being taught in the science classroom."

 He had a different opinion in an Op-Ed he wrote for the Washington Times in 2002.
 That piece is hard to find online, since the Senator removed it from his Senate web page.
 But, the Google cache shows that the article was there as recently as December 4, 2004.
-This was the Senator used to tell people about "Intelligent Design" -
+This was the Senator used to tell people about "Intelligent Design" -Bush told reporters from Texas on Monday that "both sides" in the debate over intelligent design and evolution should be taught in schools "so people can understand what the debate is about."

 The theory of intelligent design, which predates ancient Greece, contends that nature shows tangible signs of having been created by a pre-existing intelligence.
 This is in contrast to Charles Darwin's theory, which assumes all physical and material reality has gradually evolved through pure chance and natural selection, whereby the fittest members of each species survive and reproduce.